WWE News: Update On Taping Schedule Of ‘Raw,’ ‘SmackDown,’ And ‘WrestleMania 36’ This Week

-Everyone around the world is having to adjust their schedule and routine due to the coronavirus outbreak, and that includes the WWE superstars.
+Everyone around the world is adjusting their schedules and routines due to the coronavirus outbreak and that includes the WWE superstars.
 With the regulations and orders put in place for health and safety, WWE is taping a number of shows and a lot of content in a short period of time.
-They are doing this for the good of everyone, and the schedule for tapings of Monday Night Raw, Friday Night SmackDown, NXT, and WrestleMania 36 are now known.
+They are doing this for the good of everyone, and the schedule for tapings of Monday Night Raw, Friday Night SmackDown, NXT, and WrestleMania 36 is now known.

-The last couple of weeks, fans have watched as WWE superstars wrestled and delivered promos in front of empty arenas.
-That is going to continue for quite a while, but the shows won’t end up actually airing live due to weeks of content being filmed on just one or two days.
+For the last couple of weeks, fans have watched as WWE superstars wrestled and delivered promos in front of empty arenas.
+With this likely to continue for quite a while, new shows won’t end up airing live due to weeks of content now being filmed on just one or two days.

 This week’s Monday Night Raw will take place live from the WWE Performance Center in Orlando, but it will be the last live show until at least the beginning of April.
-It is the only thing actually taking place tonight, but a lot of content is scheduled to be taped on Tuesday, March 24, 2020.
+It is the only thing actually taking place tonight, but a lot of content is scheduled to be taped tomorrow.

-According to PW Insider, two episodes of Monday Night Raw will be taped on Tuesday and those will air on March 30 and April 6.
-This does include the post-WrestleMania 36 episode which is usually one of the best of the year as it gets things started anew.
-Obviously, it won’t be the same this year with the wild crowd of fans not being in attendance.
+According to PW Insider, two episodes of Monday Night Raw will be taped on Tuesday, which will air on March 30 and April 6.
+The upcoming shows will include the post-WrestleMania 36 episode, which is usually one of the best of the year as it gets things started anew.
+Obviously, it won’t be the same this year without the wild crowd of fans in attendance.

-This past Saturday, two episodes of Friday Night SmackDown were taped which means that this week and the next won’t be live on FOX.
-They were both taped at the Performance Center as well and in front of not a single fan.
+This past Saturday, two episodes of Friday Night SmackDown were taped, which means that this week and the next won’t be live on FOX.
+They were both taped at the Performance Center as well and not a single fan could attend.

 On that same day, two episodes of 205 Live were taped as well.
-The taping was said to be very long and run from early morning into the late evening which is how the Raw taping on Tuesday is expected to go.
+The taping was said to be very long, starting in the early morning and going late the late evening, which is how the Raw taping on Tuesday is expected to go.

-The report from PW Insider states that material for NXT is being taped today (Monday, March 23, 2020) and it will air this Wednesday and next.
-There has been no further word on a big NXT special happening next week as has been rumored in a report from The Inquisitr.
+The report from PW Insider states that material for NXT is being taped today, and it will air this Wednesday and next.
+There has been no further word on a big NXT special happening next week, as was rumored previously in a report from The Inquisitr.

 WWE has confirmed that WrestleMania 36 will take place in multiple locations with no fans in attendance next weekend.
 It was expected that the matches on the two evenings would still be taking place live for the viewing audience at home, but that is no longer the case.